kellert007/HRVneo_live_monitor_V8/README.md

 A real-time heart rate variability (HRV) monitor for neonatal ECG data – developed for clinical and research use in extremely preterm infants.

-This tool was created and used in the study:

-> **From Standard ECG to Digital Insight: Decoding Autonomic Balance and Transitions During Kangaroo Care in Extremely Preterm Infants**
-> Keller, T. et al. (2025) – under submission
+This repository contains code and tools related to our recent study on real-time heart rate variability (HRV) monitoring in extremely preterm infants during Kangaroo Care.

+The manuscript has been submitted to a peer-reviewed journal and is currently under review.

 ---